Doron-L/PriceOfCall/README.md

 Data size: 320k calls
 Cleaned data:  <30-40k calls depending on the exact cleaning procedure
 Picked-up: ~ 1/3 of the cleaned calls

-One of the reasons we are left with a very low number of calls after the cleaning is that Upcall started to collect different features at different times, and so only the most recent calls have information in all their features.

-In addition to the lack of enough data, the features didn't seem to have a lot of predictive power, as non helped to predict with accuracy above the one obtained by...???

-I tried to speculate why two features that initially I thought will have information didn't have.
+We can see that we have a huge number of categories with respect to the number of calls left in the cleaned data set.
+However, it is still surprising at some level that features, such as the area code and the phone number from which the call was made, that initially I suspected to have some predictive power, eventually didn't have.
+Here I  speculate why these two features don't have predictive power.
 The area code may have two problems.
 First, it may not represent the real physical location of the business, as phone numbers can be kept even if a person or a business move.
 Second, the pick-up ratio in an area code is an average over the pick-up ratio over various businesses.
 Each business may operate at different parts of the day.
-Thus, the dependency on the business ... may be more relevant than the area code.
+Thus, the dependency on the business core may be more relevant than the area code.

 The phone number out of which the call was made was initially also a feature that I suspected that should have some predicting power.
 I speculate that this is not very true since people first care if the number is identified.
 Then they care if the number is flagged by some app as spam, etc. If the number is neither identified nor flagged, they care less what is the exact number.

-It turns out that it is difficult...

 ## Back to exploratory data analysis